-Before a proposed development comes to the Commission for determination, DPHI will conduct a whole-of-government assessment of the application on behalf of the Commission.
+Before a proposed development comes to the Commission for determination, the Department of Planning and Environment (DPE) will conduct a whole-of-government assessment of the application on behalf of the Commission.
 The Commission Chair will appoint a Panel, typically comprising between one and three Commissioners, that will carry out some or all of the following:

-- hold meetings with the applicant, DPHI, the local council and others - hold a public meeting where appropriate, or a public hearing if directed to by the Minister - take and consider public submissions on the proposed development - make a determination in line with legislation and with consideration of policy to either conditionally approve or refuse the development prepare and publish a Statement of Reasons for Decision outlining how the community's views were taken into account.
-The applicant submits a state significant development application to DPHI.
+- hold meetings with the applicant, DPE, the local council and others - hold a public meeting where appropriate, or a public hearing if directed to by the Minister - take and consider public submissions on the proposed development - make a determination in line with legislation and with consideration of policy to either conditionally approve or refuse the development - prepare and publish a Statement of Reasons for Decision outlining how the community's views were taken into account.